sumotoy/TFT_ILI9163C/README.md

 	I've used also the reset pin but you can save it by connect it at 3V3 volt and use the constructor without the reset pin.
 The initialization routine will automatically use the software reset.

-	- People using Teensy3 should remember that have to choose for CS and DC a pin that should be: pins:2,6,9 or 10,15 or 20,13 for CS and DC, any for RST (but you can connect RST to +3v3 and forget it.
+	- Teensy 3 and LC cannot use any pin for CS and RS(DC) but should be choosen as follow: pins:2,6,9 or 10,15 or 20,13 for CS and RS.
+	For reset you can use any pin, if you want to save a wire and not use reset, YOU SHOULD CONNECT TO 3V3 OR USE A PULLUP RESISTOR (10K to 3V3) BUT NOT LEAVE FLOATING!

 <b>Backgrounds:</b>